 2 Regional trail corridors provide recreational opportunities along linear pathways throughout the 3 metropolitan area.
 There are two broad types of regional trails: destination trails (also known as 4 greenway trails) and linking trails.
-Destination trails provide high-guality natural resource-based 5 experiences.
+Destination trails provide high-quality natural resource-based 5 experiences.
 They provide a scenic setting and a compelling sense of place.
 They often follow natural 6 or linear features that traverse areas of scenic appeal and/or historical, architectural, and 7 developmental interest.
-Linking trails are selected to pass through or provide connections among 8 components in the Regional Parks System.
-Regional parks and park reserves perform the important 9 function of providing places for parking, comfort facilities and safe water supplies.
-Linking trails may 10 also connect to other local, state, and federal recreational facilities as well as other significant natural 11 resource areas
+Linking trails are selected to pass through or provide connections among 8 components inof the Regional Parks System.
+Regional parks and park reserves perform theoffer 9 important function of services to the trail, including providing places for picnicking and other fun 10 activities, parking, comfort facilities restrooms, and safedrinking water supplies.
+Linking trails may also connect to other local, state, and federal recreational facilities as well as other significant natural 11 12 resource areas and population centers.

-12 Trails also are selected for their ability to intersect with local trail networks, with the regional trails

-13 functioning much like regional highways that interconnect with more local arterials and local streets.

-Parts of the regional trail network, especially in the urban areas, may serve as commuting routes for bicyclists in addition to serving recreational purposes.
-As the regional trail and transit systems expand,

-16 opportunities to provide connections between these forms of travel should be explored.
-People can ride

-17 the bus or light rail to access a regional trail, and conversely, people can use regional trails to access destination.
+13 TrailsRegional trails also are selected for their ability to intersect with local trail networks, with the 14 regional trails functioning much like regional highways that interconnect with more local arterials and 15 local streets.
+Parts of the regional trail network, especially in the urban areas, may serve as commuting 16 routes for bicyclists in addition to serving recreational purposes.
+As the regional trail and transit 17 systems expand, opportunities to provide connections between these forms of travel should be 18 explored.
+People can ride the bus or light rail to access a regional trail, and conversely, people can use 19 regional trails to access transit.

+Regional trails can also be developed as greenways, or linear parks, where the trail itself is a destination.
 These greenways typically include wide corridors that provide opportunities for improving wildlife habitat, protecting natural resources, and providing recreational opportunities.